bdotq/rebble-asr/README.md

  Enable the Cloud Speech-to-Text API for that project.

  Create a service account.
+Set its permissions role only for Speech-to-Text

  Download a private key as JSON.
 Save it as `key.json`

-## setup Google Cloud Platform: Artifact Registry, Cloud Run
+## Setup Google Cloud Platform: Artifact Registry, Cloud Run

  Enable Artifact Registry and Cloud Run

- In Artifact Registry create a new repository
+ In Artifact Registry create a new repository.
+Set up the region and note it.

  Set as Docker, choose a region, create repository

-## build & deploy
+## Build & Deploy

-In Google Cloud Shell terminal
+In Google Cloud Shell Terminal and Editor

   `git clone https://github.com/bdotq/rebble-asr`

   `cd rebble-asr`

-  in `Dockerfile` change `$PORT` to `443`
+  in `Dockerfile` change `$PORT` to `443` if not already set

   upload `key.json` to the `asr` folder

-  in `asr/__init__.py` API_KEY no longer used, but `GOOGLE_APPLICATION_CREDENTIALS` will refer to key.json

-  `auth_req` around line 58 has been commented out, needed to authenticate the user for the rebble.io service, but no needed for this
+  in `asr/__init__.py` change `lang="en-US"` to whatever language locale you wish to use. `API_KEY` is no longer used, SpeechClient will now refer to key.json.  `auth_req` around line 58 has been commented out, its used to authenticate the user for the rebble.io service, but not needed for this

   `cd ..`

   `docker build -t dictation .`

- With the repository you creted with the region in Artifact Registry, modify the following command (where `rebble-asr` is your project name)
+ With the REPOSITORY NAME you created in the REGION on Artifact Registry, modify the following command (where `rebble-asr` is your Google cloud project name):

   `docker tag dictation YOURREGIION-docker.pkg.dev/YOUR_REPO/rebble-asr/dictation`

- Then push to Artifact Registry:
+ Then push to Artifact Registry, similarily modifying this command:

   `docker push YOURREGIION-docker.pkg.dev/YOUR_REPO/rebble-asr/dictation`